Anton Lesser: Career

 In 2013, during the third season of the HBO Max series Game of Thrones, Lesser began playing the recurring role of Qyburn, an enigmatic mad scientist who served as part of the retinue of Cersei Lannister (Lena Headey).
 Qyburn, and Lesser's portrayal of him, were popular with fans, particularly as the series went on and the character appeared more frequently and had greater influence over the narrative.
 The Ringer described him as "the last curious man in Westeros" and noted that the character "refuses to seem like a MacGuffin, despite totally being one."
 The character returned across the remainder of the series run until the penultimate episode in 2019; Qyburn was one of the characters who perished in the episode, which led to many fans producing memes about his abrupt death.

 From 2013, Lesser also played Chief Superintendent Bright in the TV series Endeavour.

 Lesser portrayed Thomas More in the BBC mini-series Wolf Hall, and received a nomination for the British Academy Television Award for Best Supporting Actor for his performance.

 In 2022, Lesser played Major Lio Partagaz, a supporting antagonist in the Star Wars spinoff Andor.
 His performance of Partagaz, a ranking member of the Empire's intelligence agency, the Imperial Security Bureau, was noted by critics.
 Digital Spy commented that Lesser delivered dialogue on Imperial bureaucracy with "powerful coolness."

-In July 2025, it was announced that he would play the role of Garrick Olivander in the upcoming Harry Potter TV series.
+In July 2025, it was announced that he would play the role of Garrick Ollivander in the upcoming Harry Potter TV series.

-Other activities

-In 2015, Lesser became a public supporter of Chapel Lane Theatre Company, based in Stratford-upon-Avon.

-Personal life

-With his wife Madeleine Adams, Lesser has two children.
-His child Lilit Lesser is also an actor.